Syn-Tax/cross-domain-am/reports/honours/body/03_datasets.md

 ## QT30

 The QT30 argument corpus [@hautli-janiszQT30CorpusArgument2022] contains transcripts and argument annotations for 30 episodes of the BBC's Question Time, a series of televised topical debates across the United Kingdom.
 All episodes aired in 2020 and 2021.
 The corpus is split into 30 subcorpora, each spanning a single episode.
 This creates a large corpus with almost 20k locutions.
-What follows is an analysis of the corpus and how audio data was added.
+What follows is an analysis of the corpus and how audio data were added.

 Table \ref{tbl:qt-rel} shows the distribution of each type of relation across QT30.
 Inference and Rephrase relations make up a total of $91.5\%$ of the dataset, with Conflict relations being significantly less common, only making up $8.5\%$ of the dataset.
 It is obvious that this is an unbalanced dataset, which will have to be considered during training.

 \begin{table}[h]
 \centering
-\caption{Disribution of propositional relations in QT30. \label{tbl:qt-rel}}
+\caption{Distribution of propositional relations in QT30. \label{tbl:qt-rel}}
 \begin{tabular}{|l|ll|}
 \hline
 Relation Type & Count & Proportion (\%) \\ \hline